 Duration: 3 days

-I collaborated with Studio Output on a thought-leadership piece to reflect the agency’s new strategic positioning: specifically, how it helps brands to adapt and thrive in a connected world.
+I helped Studio Output articulate how it helps brands to “adapt and thrive in a connected world”.

-Following an in-depth briefing session with the senior team, I worked closely with executive creative director Rob Coke to translate the agency’s sector-leading creative approach into a long-form article.
+Following an in-depth briefing session with the senior team, I worked closely with executive creative director Rob Coke to translate the agency’s new strategic positioning into a thought leadership article.

 The connected world has shifted behaviours and transformed expectations.
 As consumers, we’re faced with more choice, more powerful technology and more immersive experiences than ever before.
 In this world, the experience of your digital products is what defines your brand.